delaval-htps/OC_MediLabo-Solutions_P9_OC/README.md

 ![Alt text](Architecture.drawio.png)

-As we can see in architecture scheme belong,this Spring-boot application is a multi modules project.
+As we can see in architectural diagram above,this Spring-boot application is a multi modules project.
 Each module is a micro-service and has one task with one dedicated port:

-**On BackEnd:**
+- **On BackEnd:**

 Name  | Port| Definition
 ------|------|---------